netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-rancher.md

         wget https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml

 1. Edit the `citrix-k8s-ingress-controller.yaml` file and enter the values of the environment variable using the information in [Deploy Citrix ingress controller as a pod](deploy-cic-yaml.md#deploy-citrix-ingress-controller-as-a-pod).

+     **Note:** To update the `Status.LoadBalancer.Ingress` field of the Ingress resources managed by the Citrix ingress controller with the allocated IP addresses, you must specify the command line argument `--update-ingress-status yes` when you start the Citrix ingress controller.
+For more information, see [Updating the Ingress status for the Ingress resources with the specified IP address](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/configure/ingress-classes/#updating-the-ingress-status-for-the-ingress-resources-with-the-specified-ip-address).

 1. On the Rancher GUI cluster page, select Clusters from Global view.
 1. From the Clusters page, open the cluster that you want to access.
 1. Click `Launch kubectl` to open a terminal for interacting with your Kubernetes cluster.